 Objective: Looking at observable sequences as asynchronous data sources is what enables them to be queried, just like any other data source.
 Who says querying in the context of C# programming nowadays, immediately thinks LINQ.
 In this exercise we’ll show how to use the LINQ syntax to write queries over observable collections.

-Continuing with the previous exercise’s code, let’s have a look back at the code we wrote to handle various UI-related events brought into Rx using the FromEventPattern operator: var moves = Observable.FromEventPattern<MouseEventArgs>(frm, "MouseMove"); var input = Observable.FromEventPattern(txt, "TextChanged"); var movesSubscription = moves.Subscribe(evt => { Console.WriteLine("Mouse at : " + evt.EventArgs.Location); }); var inputSubscription = input.Subscribe(evt => { Console.WriteLine("User wrote: " + ((TextBox)evt.Sender).Text); }); Recall the type of the moves and input collections, both of which are IObservable<IEvent<TEventArgs>> objects, where TEventArgs is obtained from the generic parameter on FromEvent.
+Continuing with the previous exercise’s code, let’s have a look back at the code we wrote to handle various UI-related events brought into Rx using the FromEventPattern operator: var moves = Observable.FromEventPattern<MouseEventArgs>(frm, "MouseMove"); var input = Observable.FromEventPattern(txt, "TextChanged"); var movesSubscription = moves.Subscribe(evt => { Console.WriteLine("Mouse at : {0}", evt.EventArgs.Location); }); var inputSubscription = input.Subscribe(evt => { Console.WriteLine("User wrote: {0}", ((TextBox)evt.Sender).Text); }); Recall the type of the moves and input collections, both of which are IObservable<IEvent<TEventArgs>> objects, where TEventArgs is obtained from the generic parameter on FromEventPattern.
 Quite often we’re not interested in all of the information an IEvent captures and want to “shake off” redundant stuff.

 In a classic .NET event world – and in any other programming model for asynchronous data sources before the advent of Rx for that matter – such data-intensive operations often led to imperative code.
 For events, many of you will likely have written code like this: private void frm_MouseMove(object sender, MouseEventArgs e) { Point position = e.Location; if (position.X == position.Y) { // Only want to respond to events for mouse moves // over the first bisector of the form. } } private void txt_TextChanged(object sender, EventArgs e) { string text = ((TextBox)sender).Text; // And now we can forget about sender and e parameters... } What we’ve really done here is mimicking data-intensive “sequence operators” in an imperative way.
 The first sample shows a filter using an if-statement; the second one embodies a projection using another local variable.
 In doing so, we’ve lost an important property though.
 The parts omitted by green comments no longer directly operate on an event but are lost in a sea of imperative code.
 In other words, it’s not possible to filter an event and get another event back.